grodansparadis/vscp-doc-js/basics.md

 <script type="text/javascript" src="js/vscp-js/vscpws.js"></script>
 ```

 The websocket API supports only callbacks to master the asynchronous communication.
-If you like jquery promises, you have to wrap them around by yourself. jquery promises may be supported in the future as well, similar to the REST API.
+If you like native promises, you have to wrap them around by yourself.
+Promises may be supported in the future as well, similar to the REST API.

 #### Open connection